Last updated on December 14th, 2025

 Valley of Fire State Park is only 52 miles (a little less than an hour drive) from the Las Vegas Strip, making it an easy day trip if you’re visiting Vegas and want a break from the hustle and bustle of the city.

 It’s also around 64 miles (1.5 hours driving) from Hoover Dam.
 Which would be a great activity before or after the park!
 While relatively close to both destinations, we’d recommend having a rental car to get to Valley of Fire.
 As the park requires a bit of driving to see the major sights.
+Whether it’s your first time or tenth, we highly recommend a visit to the park!

 Want more ideas of things to do near Vegas?
 Check out our blog post with lots of ideas of things to do in Vegas that don’t involve partying!